 He was speaking at the first assembly of so-called "Forza Silvio" clubs launched last November to stimulate grassroots support for the centre-right opposition party.

-It was the former premier's first public appearance since the Italian supreme court on Tuesday upheld a two-year ban from public office imposed as part of a tax fraud conviction against him.
+It was the former premier's first public appearance since the Italian supreme court upheld a two-year ban from public office imposed as part of a tax fraud conviction against him.

 The ban also blocks Berlusconi from running in elections.